 Make this homemade marinara sauce recipe once, and you'll never get the store-bought kind again!
 It's simple to make, and it has a rich tomato flavor.

 Buying marinara sauce is easy, but I’ll let you in on a secret: so is making your own!

 Meet my go-to homemade marinara sauce recipe.
 It’s simple to make – all you need are 10 pantry ingredients and 30 minutes – and it tastes immeasurably better than any kind I’ve found in a jar.
 Its base is canned crushed tomatoes with their juices, which I simmer with sautéed shallot and garlic for depth of flavor.
 Red pepper flakes give it a touch of heat, and dried oregano adds Italian flair.
 Balsamic vinegar makes it nice and tangy, while salt and pepper and a bit of sugar make all the flavors pop.

 This sauce is easy enough to whip up on a weeknight, but it’s also a great recipe to make in advance.
 Store it in an airtight container in the fridge for up to a week, or freeze it for up to a few months!
 I like to keep a stash on hand for anytime a spaghetti or lasagna craving strikes. 🙂

 How to Make Marinara Sauce

 Making this marinara sauce recipe is simple!
 Here’s what you need to do:

 - First, sauté the shallot and garlic in a saucepan with olive oil, salt, and pepper until they become soft and translucent.

 - Then, simmer the sauce.
 Add 28 ounces of crushed tomatoes and their juices (use San Marzano tomatoes if you can!), balsamic vinegar, dried oregano, red pepper flakes, and a dash of cane sugar.
-Cover the sauce and simmer over low heat for 20 minutes, giving it a good stir every now and then, until it’s thickened.
+Cover the sauce with a lid and simmer over low heat for 20 minutes, giving it a good stir every now and then, until it’s thickened.